 Living life against all odds

 I’ve lived a life better than I should have, and I’m proud that I continue to defy medical expectations.
 This hasn’t come without challenges.
-But that light-bulb moment is something I’ll forever be thankful for – the realisation of the powerful alignment between my body and mind.
+But that light-bulb moment is something I’ll forever be thankful for – the realisation of the powerful alignment between my body, mind and soul.

 The importance of keeping my body healthy, and to look to new ways of improving my mental wellbeing.
-If our life experiences are all part of a plan to teach us how we can support others, it makes complete sense that I’ve landed on a path initially supported by massage therapy and now mindfulness.
+If our life experiences are all part of a plan to teach us how we can support others, it makes complete sense that I’ve landed on a path initially supported by massage therapy and now mindfulness, resilience and health coaching.

 As a dedicated massage therapist, I’ve seen first-hand how regular massage can improve someone’s quality of life.
 Whether it’s to proactively align the body to face the day-to-day or to treat pains and stresses.
-But, it wasn’t until I followed the path of mindfulness and introduced my own daily practice that I realised the benefits of treating both body and mind.
+But, it wasn’t until I followed the path of mindfulness, resilience and wellness and introduced my own daily practices that I realised the benefits of treating body, mind and soul.

-Since introducing a daily practice of mindfulness, I have managed to come off all my heart medication for high blood pressure and no longer take pain medications.
-My sleep has improved, I am less tired during the day and I am able to cope with my daily life with ease
+Since introducing a daily practice of mindfulness and working towards building inner resilience, I have managed to come off all my heart medication for high blood pressure and no longer take pain medications.
+My sleep has improved, I am less tired during the day, and I am able to cope with my daily life with ease.

-A path that’s been filled with immeasurable highs and difficult lows.
+I’ve travelled a path filled with immeasurable highs and difficult lows.
 Experiences that have given me time, patience and grace to reflect on where I’ve been, where I am and where I’m heading.
-A spirited determination to ease the bodies and minds of the remarkable people I get to work alongside.
+A spirited determination to ease the bodies, minds and souls of the remarkable people I get to work alongside.
 I hope that you’ll feel this when you join me to strengthen your own journey to wellbeing.

 I’m so excited to introduce you to The Brain Garden Trust